You could ask ten security professionals in a room what eXtended Detection and Response (XDR) is and you would get ten different answers.

 Learn more about cybersecurity costs and savings through our MSSP ROI Calculator +

-Rather than building an eXtended Detection and Response (XDR) platform that is limited to the technology of the vendor and the development of the vendor’s tools, Avertium approaches XDR as a philosophy that was born from a simple concept: You cannot protect what you cannot see.
+Rather than building an eXtended Detection and Response (XDR) platform that is limited to the technology of the vendor and the development of the vendor’s tools, Avertium approaches XDR with a fusion philosophy.